Roisin2/mywork/README.md

 ## Getting Started

     The user will need to have Jupyter Notebook Editor for Visual Studio Code (https://code.visualstudio.com/) in order to clone the repository.
-     The code used is python, so Anaconda (https://www.anaconda.com/download) is my recommendation as it has so many built in functions such as Pandas, Matplotlib and Numpy.
+     The code used is python, so Anaconda (https://www.anaconda.com/download) is my recommendation as it has so many built in functions such as Pandas, Matplotlib and Numpy and Seaborn.
      These Libraries were the first thing I imported as they are most useful for storing, visually showing and carrying out mathematical operations.

      "pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language."